-Human trafficking is the third largest international crime industry (behind illegal drugs and arms trafficking) with a profit of roughly $32 billion every year.
-The U.S. State Department estimates that 600,000 to 800,000 people are trafficked across international borders every year, 80% of these victims are women and children who are often forced into commercial sexual exploitation.
+Human trafficking is the third-largest international crime industry – behind illegal drugs and arms trafficking – which makes profits of $32 billion annually.
+The U.S. State Department estimates that 600,000-800,000 people are trafficked across international borders every year, with 80% of these victims being women and children who are forced into commercial sexual exploitation.

-No central repository of insights that allow organizations to act with more intelligence
+No central repository of insights exists to allow organizations to act with more intelligence.

 Bus stops.
 Airports.
-Border crossing stations.
-These are the critical locations where a life saving intervention can happen on an otherwise hidden, untraceable route.
+Border-crossing stations.
+These are the critical locations where a life-saving intervention can happen at an otherwise hidden, untraceable route.

-Being able to recognize potential victims of human trafficking in these country exit points requires a constantly changing strategy.
-Agents on the ground look for warning signs and interview potential victims, learning their demographics and reasons for leaving the country.
-As patterns emerge, traffickers switch methods to avoid detection.
+Being able to identify potential victims of human trafficking in these country-exit points requires a dynamic strategy capable of constant change.
+On-the-ground agents look for warning signs and interview potential victims to learn about their demographics and reasons for leaving the country.
+But as patterns emerge, traffickers switch their methods to avoid detection.

-By working with data from various orgs, the tool promotes best practices and helps organizations recognize victim profiles they might have otherwise missed.
+By leveraging data from different organizations, it promotes best practices and helps organizations identify connections they might’ve otherwise missed.

 It filters out irrelevant noise and sees larger trends across locations, helping organizations better identify the situation as a whole.